LeonardoScapolanMI/HypermediaProject/README.md

 - **CardList**: list of cards, used to display a series a items to which the user can choose from.
 Perfect for head of group pages.
 - **DropUp**: small button placed at the bottom of long pages to offer the user an easy way back to the top of the page.
 - **LoadingIcon**: an animated loading icon fundamental for giving the user the information about the status of the application.
-- **LongCard**: used for displaying preview information of a service like addresse, phone number and opening hours.
+- **LongCard**: used for displaying preview information of a service like address, phone number and opening hours.
 - **MapBox**: used for displaying a styled map starting from its URL.
 - **SlideShow**: used for displaying many images in a compact way.
 - **TheFooter**:Fundamental part of the template, holds the link to the contact us page.